mcbac/mcbac/README.md

 ## Purpose

-The main purpose of the MCBAC is a affordable, battery charger, discharger, and analyzer.
+The main purpose of the MCBAC is a affordable, all made in USA, battery charger, discharger, and analyzer.
 Able to test batteries of all shapes and sizes.

 ## Specification